-Twenty-four percent of students in this area had been exposed to smoke inside their home or vehicle, below the provincial rate (28%).
-Eight percent of youth were exposed to smoke in their home or car almost every day.
+Thirty-eight percent of students in this area had been exposed to smoke inside their home or vehicle.
+This was a higher percentage than across the province as a whole (28%).
+Sixteen percent of youth were exposed to smoke in their home or car almost every day.